54nd339/grapher/README.md

 - Real-time graph rendering with expression caching
 - Multi-equation support with color coding
 - Customizable graph settings (ranges, grid)
-- Rich theming system with system/solarized/neon palettes and auto OS detection
+- Rich theming system with 11 presets and auto OS detection
+- **Mobile-optimized** with touch gestures and swipe navigation
+- Hardware-accelerated animations and transitions
 - Responsive design for all devices
 - Optimized computation using nerdamer
 - Adaptive grid spacing based on zoom level
 - Dynamic sampling for smooth curves
+- Custom hooks architecture for code reusability

 ## 🛠️ Tech Stack